 It offers the following core elements:

-- Three two-day development networking days per annum Priority booking is given to members, before opening the event up to non-members.
-The development days are limited to 30 people and the allocation is based on a first come, first served basis
+- Three two-day network meeting days per annum Priority booking is given to members, before opening the event up to non-members.
+The network days are limited to 30 people and the allocation is based on a first come, first served basis

-- 24/7 access to a virtual campus Access to a secure and informal learning platform.
-The virtual campus includes access to quality leadership development resources and online discussions with peers and our leadership development learning practitioners who designed and are delivering this offer.
+- 24/7 access to an online network Access to a secure and informal learning platform.
+The online network includes access to quality leadership development resources and online discussions with peers and our leadership development learning practitioners who designed and are delivering this offer.